-Jonathan Dickinson Wildlife Observation Site Trail is a heavily trafficked trail located near Hobe Sound, FL.
+Wildlife Observation Site Trail is a 7 mile heavily trafficked loop trail located near Hobe Sound, Florida and is rated as moderate.
 The trail is primarily used for hiking, camping, and mountain biking and is accessible year-round.

 Directions from Stuart, FL: Travel 12 miles south along U.S. Highway 1.